Last reviewed October 2014

 the United States.
 Three states were initially established with unicameral

 to a bicameral system by 1830.
-Thus for a time there were no examples of a unicameral
+There were no unicameral

 (History of the

-considered adopting this model in the succeeding decades.
-Yet Nebraska remains
+Other states have considered adopting this model in the succeeding decades, yet Nebraska remains

 the sole single body legislature in the nation.